Identifying Causal Structure in Dynamical Systems

 \section{Conclusion}

-We presented a method that identifies the causal structure of dynamical control systems by conducting experiments and analyzing the generated data with the MMD.
+We presented a method that identifies the causal structure of dynamical control systems by conducting experiments and analyzing the generated data with MMD-based techniques.
 It differs from prior approaches to causal inference in that it uses a controllability notion that is suitable to design experiments for control systems.
-We evaluated the method on a real-world robotic system.
-Our algorithm successfully identified the underlying causal structure, which in turn allowed us to learn a model that accurately generalizes to previously unseen states.
-For ease of trying out our method, we also provide a synthetic example with code in the supplementary material.
+We evaluated the method on a real-world robotic system and a simulated quadruple tank system.
+Our algorithm successfully identified the underlying causal structure of both systems, which in turn allowed us to learn a model that accurately generalizes to previously unseen states while reducing computational complexity.